thinkst/canarytokens-docker/README.md

 Prerequisites
 -------------
 * At least one domain name.
 If you want to enabled PDF-opening tracking, at least two domains.
 * Internet-facing Docker host.
+You can [intall Docker on a Linux host](https://docs.docker.com/installation/) quickly.

 Setup
 -----
 * Boot your Docker host, and take note of the public IP.
 * Configure your domains so that their nameservers point to the public IP of the Docker host.
-This involves more than simply changing NS records in the zonefile, it requires a change at the registrar.
-Most DNS providers support this.
-Check with ```whois```.
+This depends on your DNS provider (in Amazon's Route 53, changing NS records is sufficient.)
 * Clone the Docker setup:
 ```
 $ git clone https://github.com/thinkst/canarytokens-docker